opencord/openolt/README.md

 `/ASXvOLT16/OpenOLT_Agent/From_ONF_Distribution/` and pick the right version of `.deb` package required for your testing.

-`voltha-2.3/openolt-2.3.0.deb` is the latest version of package with support for BAL3.2.3.2 .
+`voltha-2.3/openolt_<OPENOLTDEVICE>-2.3.0-<Last Commit ID>.deb` is the latest version of package with support for BAL v3.4.3.3 .

 The pre-built debian packages have been tested on [Open Networking Linux (ONL)](http://opennetlinux.org/) version 4.14.
-The ONL Installer required for voltha-2.3/openolt-2.3.0.deb is also available at in the same path, i.e., voltha-2.3/.
+The ONL Installer required for `voltha-2.3/openolt_<OPENOLTDEVICE>-2.3.0-<Last Commit ID>.deb` is also available at in the same path, i.e., voltha-2.3/.

 ## Install OpenOLT